ably/docs/content/adaptors/pubnub.md

 - Pubnub's `UUID` is mapped to Ably's [`clientId`](https://www.ably.io/documentation/realtime/authentication#identified-clients).
 - Pubnub considers the same `UUID` to be the same member; Ably considers the same `clientid` on different connections to be different members of the presence set.
 As such, if you have multiple connections with the same `clientId`, the presence set will contain that `clientId` multiple times.
 Ably does this so that if you have multiple devices connected with the same `clientId` you can check which devices are present.
 If getting the state for a `clientId`, if there are multiple members in the set with the same `clientId`, the adaptor will just pick one and return its state.
 - Pubnub's member state is mapped to Ably's presence data.
 With presence data, member aren't permitted to change other members' presence data.
 So each client can only set its own state, not other people's.
+- The global herenow feature should not be considered ready for production use, as it uses channel enumeration, which is in early alpha.
+You may experience timeouts when using global herenow; this is a known issue.

 ### REST requests